joehahn/tf-text-classification-demo/README.md

     c.NotebookApp.notebook_dir = u'/home/ubuntu/dl'

-this allows you to use Jupyter to navigate to this repo.
+to allows you to use Jupyter to navigate to this repo.

-10 Stash the instance-id:

-    echo $(ec2metadata --instance-id) > instance-id
-    cat instance-id

-11 Kill the jupyter processes that was originally launched by this bitfusion AMI:
+10 Kill the jupyter processes that was originally launched by this bitfusion AMI:

     ps -aux | grep jupyter
     sudo kill -9 XXXX

 since Bitfusion's Jupyter wont let you navigate to this repo.

+11 Stash the instance-id:

+    echo $(ec2metadata --instance-id) > instance-id
+    cat instance-id

 12 Then start jupyter: